ConaII/ConaII/README.md

   - AutoHotKey *(Used it for personal usage)*
   - LUA *(I don't really like this one..)*
   - Kotlin *(Didn't touch it yet but interested to do so using kryptonmc or raw)* (https://kryptonmc.org/)
-  - GDScript *(Didn't touch it yet but interested to do so)* (https://godotengine.org/)

 ### 💌 About me: ...
-  - I love linux, only if windows wasn't so proprietary with bloatware and spyware..
+  - I love linux, my distros are Garuda & EndeavorOS
+  - I like windows but..
+I dislike many things from it (Bloatware, Spyware, Propietary, etc)
   - Gender: Femenine
-  - Pronouns: Whatever, I don't mind, just "*she/her*"
+  - Pronouns: *she/her* (I don't really care what pronouns are used)
   - 🙋 Reach me in my discord: **`.ʟᴜᴄʏ｡ﾟ･(˃﹏˂̵)･ﾟ｡🖤#0967`**
-  - 📫 Contact me with email: **conahiromi@gmail.com**
+  - 📫 Contact me via email: **conahiromi@gmail.com**

 <!--
 **ConaII/ConaII** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.